s1ryN/onegame/README.md

 9. This project is far from finished
 10. Most files for functionality are missing, they will be added with the finished project

+Things in version 1.0 are mostly finished with notes and everything and there will be only small changes if any

 Most of these things will be fixed in the next patches or in the future = it may take a month, it may take a year, i dont know